ITU-ISE2025-GROUP8-PT/Annotations/README.md

 ```

 ## Database Migration
-If you wish to add new migrations to the database, you need to run the following commands:
+If you wish to add new migrations to the database, you need to run the following commands in the Annotations.API directory:

 ```bash
 dotnet ef Migrations add <name>